mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-### Exact
+### Exact Mystical Value Match

-Select elements that have that attribute with exactly that value
+Target elements that have that mystical attribute with exactly that enchanted value

 ```css
 [a = "1"] {